One dead in guesthouse fire in Otahuhu

 "It's a three-storey building and the fire was on the second floor," Osmond said.
 "When we got into the building we found one person deceased."

-Ten appliances attended the fire at 35 Moa St in Otahuhu.
-The 31-room accommodation sits above a block of shops and offers rooms to rent.
+Ten appliances attended the fire at 35 Moa St. The 31-room accommodation sits above a block of shops and offers rooms to rent.

 The guesthouse comprises a mix of one and two-bedroom units, rented out at between $140 and $240 a week.